Beyond Hunger's mission is harnessing the power of communities to end hunger.

 For more information, contact Teri Miller, Director of Development, (708) 613-4200.

 What We Do

-We provide hunger-relief programing and services to 13 zip codes across Cook County, including portions of Chicago and its near-west Suburbs.
+We provide hunger-relief programming and services to 13 zip codes across Cook County, including portions of Chicago and its near-west Suburbs.
 Our service offerings seek to provide the food, resources, knowledge, and skills people need to live healthy, active lives.